Last updated on February 15, 2023

 Draft

 If you’re halfway decent at Magic and have the time, your best bet to get cards and packs (and plenty of other goodies, too) is to enter Drafts.
-You can earn gems and packs if you win enough games, breaking even at five wins in Quick Draft, two in Traditional, and four in Premier.
+Your event entry can become profit gems and packs if you win enough games, at least six wins in Quick Draft, three in Traditional, and five in Premier.

 Rewards and Mastery Track